Are R&D Tax Credits Available in Nebraska?

 - The Nebraska statute leverages off of the federal Section 174 definition of R&D activities.

-- The credit amount is equal to 15% of the federal credit amount as calculated under Section 41 of the Internal Revenue Code.
+- 15% of the federal credit amount as calculated under Section 41 of the Internal Revenue Code, and

 - For companies doing business both within Nebraska and outside, the amount of the credit can be determined by either taking the ratio of qualifying expenditures within the state to total expenditures and multiplying it by the federal credit amount OR by apportioning the amount of the credit on the federal income tax return to the state based on the average of the property factor and the payroll factor.